-The North Avoca Flying-fox Camp is located on land under the care and control of the DI - Lands & Forestry.
-During camp occupation, it has been noted that Flying-foxes do sometimes extend onto private lands, adding a level of complexity to the management of the Camp.
+The majority of the North Avoca Flying-fox Camp is located on land under the care and control of the DI - Lands & Forestry.
+During camp occupation, it has been noted that Flying-foxes do sometimes extend onto both private and Council-managed lands, adding a level of complexity to the management of the Camp.

 The Crown Reserve covers approximately 2.1 ha and joins the Avoca Lagoon Foreshore Reserves (East and West) which are owned and managed by Central Coast Council.
-There is also a small parcel of Council owned Operational land to the north-west of the Crown Reserve that covers an area of 0.08 ha (see Map 7).
+There is also a small parcel of Council owned Operational land to the north-west of the Crown Reserve that covers an area of 0.08 ha (see Map 6).